kodekloudhub/community-faq/README.md

 If you have created a [Linux Foundation](https://www.linuxfoundation.org/) account - which you need to have in order to purchase exams - they will normally email you when a promo is going to happen.
 So, go create one now!

+If you are a student resident in India, see [this page](./docs/exam-vouchers.md).

 ## Performance Based Exams

 If you are doing a Multiple Choice Question exam, skip this section.